How, what and where to recycle

 Plastic lids are unable to be recycled through your yellow topped recycle bin as they are too small to make it through the machinery at the materials recovery facility.

-Lids can still be recovered through a number of providers who turn them into mobiltity aids and other items.
+Lids can still be recovered through a number of providers who turn them into mobility aids and other items.

-Save your plastic lids from soft drinks, water and milk bottles and drop them at:
+Save your plastic lids from soft drinks, water and milk bottles and drop them at Container Deposits Sites so they can be recycled right here in WA.
+Find your nearest location on the Containers for Change website.

 Recycle Hubs are located at the Darius Wells Library and Resource Centre, William Bertram Community Centre and Kwinana Marketplace (near Coles).